Metro TV Xin Wen

 Since I’m not in Indonesia myself, I have not seen much of the ‘Metro TV Chinese-language news’ or any other TV shows in Indonesia for that matter, but I think being an Indonesian channel, news or any content of the TV channels should be well balanced.

-2. Raden Says:
+2. Raden says:

 What this news pointing to?
 Unclear & I don’t see any problem with chinese news, spanish news, english news, arab news, etc.